Awarded our 34th CC in Weimaraners in 2021

 Our first girl, Bracken (Sh Ch Astrazone Avocet to Braefell JW ShCM) is a very special girl as her Grandad’s are both Zac and Bramley, it is so nice to have them both in her lines.
 She has delighted us by being made up to a Show Champion just before her 3rd birthday in 2016.

 Bracken had her second and final litter in February 2020 and we kept a girl called Bumble (Brafell Bumblebee) due to Covid-19 and the litter we have been unable to get to any shows so far in 2020, and it looks like there won’t be any shows for the rest of 2020.
-Fingers crossed for 2021 so I can get Paisley and Bumble to some shows.
+Bumble finally got to her first Champ Show in July 2021.

 All of our Weimaraners have been shown and worked on local shoots, making them dual purpose Weimaraners and ‘fit for function’.